armadaproject/armada/docs/demo.md

 Create queues, submit some jobs, and monitor progress:

 ### Queue Creation
-Change the name of the queue to something unique (`queue-a` and `queue-b`).
+Change the name of the queue to something unique instead of `queue-a` and `queue-b`.
 You would need these names in next steps for Job Submission.
 ```bash
 armadactl create queue queue-a --priorityFactor 1
 armadactl create queue queue-b --priorityFactor 2